Shahilraz/EdTech-Assignment-Tracker/README.md

-# EdTech-Assignment-Tracker
+📘 EdTech Assignment Tracker
-This project is a solution to the EdTech Assignment Tracker problem.
-It includes a comprehensive system design and a functional frontend prototype that demonstrates the core features of the application.
+A simplified assignment tracking system for an EdTech platform.
+This project includes a complete system design and a functional frontend prototype demonstrating core features like role-based access, assignment creation, and submission tracking.

-1. Objective
+🧩 1.
+Objective
-To design and implement a simplified assignment tracking system for an EdTech platform that allows teachers to post assignments and students to submit them, with clear role-based access control.
+To design and implement a minimal assignment tracking system where:

+Teachers can post assignments.

+Students can submit solutions.

+Role-based access control ensures secure operations.

-2. System Design
+🏗️ 2.
+System Design
-2.1.
-System Architecture
+2.1 Architecture Overview
-The system is designed using a Client-Server Architecture.
+Client (Frontend):

-Client (Frontend): A responsive web interface built with HTML, CSS (Tailwind CSS), and JavaScript.
-It handles user interaction and communicates with the backend via API calls.
+Responsive web interface using HTML, Tailwind CSS, and JavaScript.
+Handles user interaction and communicates via REST APIs.

-Server (Backend): A RESTful API responsible for business logic, user authentication, and database operations.
-The proposed backend framework is Python (Flask, FastAPI, or Django).
+Server (Backend):
+RESTful API built with Python using frameworks like Flask, FastAPI, or Django.
+Manages authentication, authorization, and business logic.

+Database:
-Database: A relational database (like PostgreSQL for production or SQLite for development) to persist data.
+Relational database (PostgreSQL for production or SQLite for development) for persistent data storage.

-2.2.
-Core Entities and Relationships
+2.2 Core Entities and Relationships
-Entity

-Fields

-Description
+Entity	Fields	Description

-User

-id (PK)<br>username<br>password_hash<br>role ('teacher', 'student')

-Represents a user of the platform.

-Assignment

-id (PK)<br>title<br>description<br>created_at<br>teacher_id (FK -> User.id)

-Represents an assignment created by a teacher.

-Submission

-id (PK)<br>content<br>submitted_at<brassignment_id (FK -> Assignment.id)<br>student_id (FK -> User.id)

-Represents a student's submission for an assignment.
+User	id, username, password_hash, role ('teacher' or 'student')	Represents a platform user Assignment	id, title, description, created_at, teacher_id	Created by teachers Submission	id, content, submitted_at, assignment_id, student_id	Submitted by students for an assignment

 Relationships:
 A Teacher can create many Assignments.
-(One-to-Many)

 An Assignment can have many Submissions.
-(One-to-Many)

-A Student can make many Submissions.
-(One-to-Many)
+A Student can submit multiple Submissions.

-2.3.
-API Endpoint Definitions
+2.3 API Endpoint Definitions
-Teacher Creates an Assignment
+✅ Teacher Creates an Assignment
 Endpoint: POST /api/assignments

 Role: Teacher

-Description: Creates a new assignment.

 Request Body:

+json
+Copy
+Edit
 {
   "title": "Introduction to Python",
   "description": "Write a function that returns 'hello world'."
 }

-Student Submits an Assignment
+📝 Student Submits an Assignment
 Endpoint: POST /api/assignments/{assignment_id}/submissions

 Role: Student

-Description: Submits a solution for a specific assignment.

 Request Body:

+json
+Copy
+Edit
 {
   "content": "def hello():\n  return 'hello world'"
 }

-Teacher Views Submissions for an Assignment
+📂 Teacher Views Submissions
 Endpoint: GET /api/assignments/{assignment_id}/submissions

 Role: Teacher

-Description: Retrieves all submissions for a specific assignment.
+Description: Fetches all submissions for a specific assignment.

-2.4.
-Authentication Strategy
+2.4 Authentication Strategy
-The system uses Token-Based Authentication with JSON Web Tokens (JWT).
-The user's role ('teacher' or 'student') is encoded into the JWT upon login, and this role is used by the backend middleware to authorize access to protected API endpoints.
+Token-Based Authentication using JWT (JSON Web Tokens)

+User's role is encoded in the token.

+Backend middleware authorizes access based on role.

-3. Prototype Implementation
+💻 3.
+Prototype Implementation
-A fully functional, self-contained prototype is provided in the index.html file.
+A self-contained frontend prototype is provided in the index.html file.

-3.1.
-Technology Stack
+3.1 Tech Stack
 HTML5

-Tailwind CSS (for styling)
+Tailwind CSS (Styling)

-JavaScript (ES6) (for UI logic and API simulation)
+JavaScript (ES6) (UI logic and mock API simulation)

-3.2.
-How to Run the Prototype
+3.2 How to Run the Prototype
-Copy the Code: Copy the entire content of the index.html file.
+Copy the content of index.html.

-Create a File: Open a code editor like VS Code and create a new file.
+Create a file using a code editor (e.g., VS Code).

-Paste and Save: Paste the code and save the file as index.html.
+Paste the code and save it as index.html.

-Open in Browser: Right-click the file and choose "Open with Live Server" (if you have the VS Code extension) or simply open the index.html file directly in your web browser (like Chrome or Firefox).

-4. Future Scaling
-The system can be scaled in the future through:

-Database Optimization: Migrating to a production-grade database like PostgreSQL and using read replicas.

-Microservices Architecture: Breaking down the application into smaller services (e.g., Auth Service, Assignment Service).

-Asynchronous Processing: Using a message queue (e.g., RabbitMQ) for handling time-consuming tasks like file uploads for submissions.

-Containerization: Using Docker and Kubernetes for automated deployment, scaling, and management.

-Content Delivery Network (CDN): Caching static assets to reduce latency for users.
+Open in Browser:

+Right-click → "Open with Live Server" (if installed)

+Or open index.html directly in any browser.